updated 16 February 2021

-The EU settlement scheme has been widely publicised and is the government’s process for enabling EU nationals that are resident in the UK to stay indefinitely.
+The EU Settlement Scheme has been widely publicised and is the government’s process for enabling EU nationals who are resident in the UK to stay indefinitely.
 There is a wealth of information available on the government website to set out what the scheme is, how workers can apply, and what information and evidence is required.

-For EU nationals that have not had 5 continuous years residing in the UK, it is still possible to get pre-settled status which would grant them the ability to stay in the UK for 5 more years (from the point of approval) in order to reach the criteria to achieve full settled status.
+For EU nationals that have not had five continuous years residing in the UK, it is still potentially possible to get pre-settled status which would grant them the ability to stay in the UK for five more years (from the point of approval) in order to reach the criteria to achieve full settled status.

-Getting pre-settled status requires the EU national to prove they have resided in the UK at some point during the previous 6 months – there is no minimum time period requirement within this 6 month period, and an EU national need only have been resident for a day in the last 6 months (prior to EU exit date).
-Evidence of a pay slip, utility bill or similar should be sufficient to prove residency.
+Getting pre-settled status requires the EU national to prove they have resided in the UK at some point during the six months prior to their application and before 11.00 p.m. on 31 December 2020 – there is no minimum time period requirement within this six month period, and an EU national need only have been resident for a day in the last six months prior to the end of last year.
+A national insurance number or other evidence like a pay slip, utility bill or similar should be sufficient to prove residency.

 The EU national would lose their pre-settled status if they were out of the UK for more than two years in a row, but otherwise they are free to come and go as they please.
-Of course, if they wanted to reach full settled status, within the 5 year period, they would need to demonstrate they have spent at least 6 months in the UK in each of the 5 years.
+Of course, if they wanted to reach full settled status, then within the five year period from gaining pre-settled status, they would need to demonstrate they had spent at least six months in the UK in each of the five years..

 Also importantly, the EU national does not have to still be in the UK when they apply.
 The application is an online process and can be carried out wherever the worker currently is.
 As long as they can prove they’ve been in the UK over the last six months, they should be able to reach pre-settled status.